STUMP REMOVAL TIPS AND TRICKS

 TOOLS FOR STUMP REMOVAL

 If it’s a smaller tree trunk, you may be able to pull it out by hand.
 The key to doing the job right is using the proper tools.
-In this case, you would need a limbing saw or chainsaw, a pick mattock, a shovel, a digging bar,
+In this case, you would need a limbing saw or chainsaw, a pick mattock, a shovel, a digging bar, and an ax.

 Not everyone in the Tampa Bay area has these tools on hand, nor do they know how to use them properly.
 Without training and experience, you could injure yourself while trying to complete the task on your own.
 Professional services promise your safety, which is a better investment than tools you may never use again.